Story published in The Ellsworth American, 1/9/2015

-The Markwoods moved to Maine from Montville, N.J., after buying the inn from Jeff and Cindy Alley of Winter Harbor in late July.
+The Cherrie and Scott moved to Maine from Montville, N.J., after buying the inn from Jeff and Cindy Alley of Winter Harbor.

 The Alleys had remodeled the former family homestead top to bottom.
 Each bedroom has a private bath and view of Prospect Harbor with its active fishing community.

-Scott retired from Consolidated Edison, where he was an expert on energy efficiency and renewable energy.
+Scott retired from Consolidated Edison, and before that, Honeywell, where he was an expert on energy efficiency and renewable energy.
 Cherrie continues to telecommute as a technical writer for ADP.

 Scott is not a newcomer to the area.
 His family has owned a cottage in Trenton off the Bayside Road for multiple generations and he, Cherrie and Sarah continue to spend summers there.